YoungKai7/Hosted-Pages/Sections/MRHPP.md

 Mobile Hosted Payment Page with Surcharge
 ===================================
-PayFabric provide the ability for merchants to support surcharge on Mobile Hosted Payment page in order to pass on their processing cost to the end customers for EVO gateway.
+PayFabric provides the ability for merchants to support surcharge on Mobile Hosted Payment page in order to pass on processing cost to the end customers for EVO gateway.
-Only when customer using credit card PF will show the surcharge rate and surcharge amount on Mobile Hosted Payment page.
+Only when customer is using credit card, PayFabric will shows the surcharge rate and surcharge amount on Mobile Hosted Payment page.

 ![Mobile Hosted payment page](https://raw.githubusercontent.com/PayFabric/Portal/master/PayFabric/Sections/Screenshots/MobileHostedPaymentPage.png "Mobile Hosted payment page")